 Minecraft Dungeons best builds guide

 Our Minecraft Dungeons best builds guide aims to showcase all of the best builds in the game.
-We’ve got three of our favourite builds to start you off with, but there will be many more added soon.
+We’ve got four of our favourite builds to start you off with, including one that will constantly heal your hero.

 If you want to try creating your own build, check out our Minecraft Dungeons armour, Minecraft Dungeons armour, Minecraft Dungeons enchantments, and Minecraft Dungeons artefacts guides respectively.